So I went on a trip. Almost an impulse trip, really; my sister Alena and our friend Mark were going to Fringe and asked if I wanted to come.

 My personal record of being in public buildings with alarms or emergencies is a statistical anomaly.
 Many are small (a stage light exploded during The Addams Family on Broadway, but that was a minor interruption), but others have been more serious (several hotel fires, one airport fire alarm, one train station, one smoking train car [not the tobacco kind], one convention center fire…)

 My inner circle likes to joke that when infuriated I can start fires with my mind but I’m just really bad at aiming them, but honestly, I wasn’t mad in all these cases.

 Anyway, this makes me a good person to travel with, because I always know where the hotel fire exits are! but it’s inconvenient for theater going.
 I’m really sorry.
 (And I am taking offers to not attend your important event.)

-So now we’re all standing in the street, and after a while it becomes apparent that we’re going back inside any time soon.
+So now we’re all standing in the street, and after a while it becomes apparent that we’re not going back inside any time soon.
 The show can’t run late (again, thousands of shows sharing hundreds of theaters, everything is closely timed) and so we’re just out of luck.